wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V6.6: 07-Apr-2022 by wavemotion-dave
+* CAS icon implemented to provide a menu of cassette-based actions including swapping tape/disk for multi-load games.
+* SC-3000 emulated more fully with support for the SC-3000 Survivors Multi-Cart.
+* PAL vs NTSC now supported for the Memotech MTX, Spectravideo SVI and SC-3000.
+* SAV files have been streamlined and are now smaller/faster.
+Old saves won't work.
+Sorry.
+* Better overall memory handling to keep the program size managable.

 V6.5: 02-Apr-2022 by wavemotion-dave
 * Spectravideo SVI (328) support added (.cas files auto-detected format)
 * MTX Cassette support added (.cas files auto-detected format)